clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs/dlrs.rst

 Kubectl
 =======

 You can use kubectl to run commands against your Kubernetes cluster.
 Refer to the `kubectl overview`_ for details on syntax and operations.
-Once you have a working cluster on Kubernetes, you can use the following YAML script to start a pod with a simple shell script, and keep the pod open.
+Once you have a working cluster on Kubernetes, use the following YAML script to start a pod with a simple shell script, and keep the pod open.

 #.
-Copy this example.yaml yaml script to your system:
+Copy this example.yaml script to your system:

    .. code-block:: console